hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree-Usage.md

 With dojo 1.7 a new event handling module was introduced called `dojo/on`.
 The intend of this module is/was to make event handling with dojo easier and mimic some of the DOM4 Event system.
-However, `dojo/on` is far from a self contained DOM-4 Event system implementation.
+However, `dojo/on` is not a self contained DOM-4 Event system implementation.
 In addition, dijit widgets inherit a modified version of `dojo/on` to make it backward compatible with callback methods and non-DOM compliant events.
 The `dijit/_WidgetBase.on()` method tries to map event types, case insensitive